>

 The High Level Ranters sang Cold and Raw on their 1973 Trailer album A Mile to Ride.

 June Tabor sang Cold and Raw in 1977 on her album Ashes and Diamonds, accompanied by Jon Gillaspie on synthesiser and recorder and Nic Jones on fiddle.
-This track was also included in 1993 on her CD Anthology, A live recording from Bath Festival on 21 May 1990 is on her box set Always, She commented in the liner notes:
+This track was also included in 1993 on her CD Anthology, A live recording from Bath Festival on 21 May 1990 is on her box set Always where she noted:

 Having recorded it originally on Ashes and Diamonds I came back to it because it was such a jaunty song.
 This was the version that Andy Cutting and Mark Emerson came up with.
 It all worked so well that I think they’ve lifted the song even more than in the original version.